pagkly/Zed/Investopedia3/Rule Of Thumb.md

 -   A home purchase should cost less than an amount equal to two and a half years of your annual income.
 -   Save at least 10-15% of your take-home income for retirement.
--   Have at least five times your gross salary in [life insurance](https://www.investopedia.com/terms/l/lifeinsurance.asp) death benefit.
+-   Have at least five times your gross salary in [[life insurance]](https://www.investopedia.com/terms/l/lifeinsurance.asp) death benefit.
 -   Pay off your highest-interest credit cards first.
--   The stock market has a long-term [average return](https://www.investopedia.com/terms/a/averagereturn.asp) of 10%.
+-   The stock market has a long-term [[average return]](https://www.investopedia.com/terms/a/averagereturn.asp) of 10%.
--   You should have an [emergency fund](https://www.investopedia.com/terms/e/emergency_fund.asp) equal to six months' worth of household expenses.
+-   You should have an [[emergency fund]](https://www.investopedia.com/terms/e/emergency_fund.asp) equal to six months' worth of household expenses.
--   Your age represents the percentage of bonds you should have in your [portfolio](https://www.investopedia.com/terms/p/portfolio.asp).
+-   Your age represents the percentage of bonds you should have in your [[portfolio]](https://www.investopedia.com/terms/p/portfolio.asp).
 -   Your age subtracted from 100 represents the percentage of stocks you should have in your portfolio.
 -   A balanced portfolio is 60% stocks, 40% bonds.

-There are also rules of thumb for determining how much [net worth](https://www.investopedia.com/terms/n/networth.asp) you will need to retire comfortably at a [normal retirement age](https://www.investopedia.com/terms/n/normal-retirement-age-nra.asp).
+There are also rules of thumb for determining how much [[net worth]](https://www.investopedia.com/terms/n/networth.asp) you will need to retire comfortably at a [[normal retirement age]](https://www.investopedia.com/terms/n/normal-retirement-age-nra.asp).
 Here is the calculation that Investopedia uses to determine your net worth:

 -   If you are employed and earning income: ((your age) x (annual household income)) / 10.
 -   If you are not earning income or you are a student: ((your age – 27) x (annual household income)) / 10.